YugabyteDB-Samples/pizza-store-spring-cloud/README.md

 This project provides a functional skeleton for a pizza store implemented with the Spring Cloud framework and YugabyteDB.

 The project comes with two microservices that support various REST API endpoints for client requests:
-1. The Kitchen service (see the `kitchen` directory) - allows customers to place pizza orders.
+1. The Kitchen service (see the `kitchen` directory) - allows customers to order pizza.
 2. The Tracker service (see the `tracker` directory) - lets customers check their order status.

 ![pizza_store_spring_cloud_v2](https://github.com/YugabyteDB-Samples/pizza-store-spring-cloud/assets/1537233/21d77111-41cf-4f11-9d2c-b1a3f32c4289)